isi-vista/curated-training-annotator/README.md

 This will produce Inception annotation projects for the cross-product of a set of users and the event types of an AIDA ontology.

+# Exporting and Rehydrating Annotations

+Use `ExportAnnotations.kt` to pull all projects from an `INCEpTION` server.
+If you have access to the LDC database, then you can put the full document text into the JSON files using `Rehydrate.kt`

 ## Note on JVM code

 If you load the JVM code for this project up in IntelliJ, be sure to enable annotation